 There are too many advantages to a side hustle to pass up the opportunity:

 - You’ll have a chance to earn additional income.

 - The additional earnings can be dedicated specifically to savings and investments, enabling you to build your portfolio faster.

 - You can grow a side hustle to the point where it earns more money than your regular job.

-- There are tax benefits to a side hustle.
-You can write off business expenses, and even take advantage of very generous self-employed retirement plans.
+- There are tax benefits to having a side hustle.
+You can write off business expenses and even take advantage of very generous self-employed retirement plans.

 Choose a business where you’re knowledgeable, and preferably one you’re passionate about.
 Remember, the side hustle isn’t providing you with your regular paycheck for living expenses.
 For that reason, you can choose to do something you actually want to do.